carbon-language/carbon-lang/llvm/lib/Target/ARM/README-Thumb.txt

 * If we know function size is less than (1 << 16) * 2 bytes, we can use 16-bit
   jumptable entries (e.g. (L1 - L2) >> 1).
 Or even smaller entries if the
   function is even smaller.
 This also applies to ARM.

+* In thumb mode, short, byte, and bool preferred alignments are currently set to 4 to accommodate ISA restriction (i.e. add sp, #imm, imm must be multiple of 4).